-The SEP or SEOP for College and Career Readiness shall be developed through an ongoing partnership involving students, parents, and school personnel.
+The SEP or Plan for College and Career Readiness shall be developed through an ongoing partnership involving students, parents, and school personnel.

 At least two SEP conferences per year shall be held for elementary-age students, grades one through six.
 The conferences shall involve the student, the student’s parent/guardian, and school personnel.

-Eighth-grade students shall have one individual SEOP for College and Career Readiness meeting with a parent/guardian and counselor or trained educator per year.
-The SEOP for College and Career Readiness must include a four-year plan.
+8th and 9th grade - at a minimum, students shall have one individual Plan for College and Career Readiness with a counselor per year.
+The Plan for College and Career Readiness must include a four-year plan.

-In cooperation with the Administrators of Schools, local school principals, the Administrator of Curriculum and Staff Development, with the assistance of the consultant staff, shall be responsible for coordinating the development and implementation of staff in-service programs.
+In cooperation with the Administrators of Schools, local school principals, the Administrator of Teaching and Learning, with the assistance of the consultant staff, shall be responsible for coordinating the development and implementation of staff in-service programs.

 Leadership Relating to the Implementation of the Program of Studies and Professional Learning Communities